-Non-certificated professional personnel who may be employed in school administrative or managerial positions shall hold college level degrees relevant to the job descriptions.
+Non-certificated professional personnel employed in school administrative or managerial positions that are not directly related to instruction shall hold college level degrees relevant to the job descriptions.

 2. Church Membership

 An employee shall be an active member (Code 1410) of a Seventh-day Adventist church within the employing conference and constituency of the school.
 As such the employee shall support Seventh-day Adventist doctrines and beliefs, provide a positive Christian role model, and demonstrate a concern for the spiritual and moral development of students so that the unique philosophy of Seventh-day Adventist education is reflected throughout the curriculum and the total school program.
 Inasmuch as the personal life and the professional identity of an individual are inseparable, employees are expected to exhibit Seventh-day Adventist principles in personal conduct.